Install the Anbox Cloud Appliance

 The Anbox Cloud Appliance provides a deployment of Anbox Cloud to a single machine.
 This offering is well suited for initial prototype and small scale deployments.

 Note: There are differences between the Anbox Cloud Appliance and the full Anbox Cloud installation (see Variants).
 This section focuses on the Anbox Cloud Appliance.
-For instructions on how to install Anbox Cloud, see Install Anbox Cloud.
+For instructions on how to install Anbox Cloud, see How to install Anbox Cloud.

 Check the prerequisites